Financial Calculators

 Solutions for different factors

-We can break down the simple interest rate formula into four different formulas.
-Each of these formulas solves the problem for a different variable.
+We can easily manipulate the core simple interest formula to solve for any specific variable.
+Each of these formula variations solves the equation for a different missing factor.

 Calculate the total amount of interest (standard calculation)